Inception-framework/inception/index.md

 To help you getting started with Inception, we provide a very short and simple guide [here](https://github.com/Inception-framework/tutorial).This quick tutorial will teach you how to use Inception-translator on a very simple program, how to configure Inception-analyzer, and how to run the example.
 After this, you can move to our more complex examples.

+To get start with real world example, check-out [our tutorial](tuto.md) on testing a HTTP Web server.

 ### Examples

 We provide a large set of examples [here](https://github.com/Inception-framework/usenix-samples).